Science, Religion and Evolution

-I say again: Occam’s Razor is not a scientific axiom, just a useful tool, but it is an uncomfortably sharp tool.
+I say again: Occam’s Razor is not a scientific axiom, just a useful tool, a rule of thumb.
+Still, it is an uncomfortably sharp tool.
 Failing the razor test is a bad, bad thing for dogma.
-It is so bad, that for most purposes it disqualifies a hypothesis if there is not good evidence to rescue it.
+It is so bad, that for most purposes it disqualifies a hypothesis if there is insufficient good evidence to rescue it.

 As you can see for yourself, nothing in science promises that we shall find the answer to every question, or that all the answers we find are correct answers.

 Now, according to the principle of parsimony, the less a religious belief has to say about anything we can test, the less seriously a sceptic need take that belief.
 If it offers us nothing to test, then it might as well go straight into the Santa Claus bin; it makes no practical difference in life.
-If we want Christmas presents, someone must buy them, it is not enough just to send letters to the North Pole.
-But if that is the case, we might as well ignore Santa, leave out the assumption that there is a Santa.
+If we want Christmas presents, someone must buy them or make them or otherwise obtain them; it is not enough just to send letters to the North Pole.
+But given that that is the case, we might as well ignore Santa, leave out the assumption that there is a Santa.
 We pay just as much to just the same people as if there were no Santa, whether we have been good children or not.

 But if there is something to test, such as the tears of a statue turning to blood for one day every year, then the sceptic may argue that he has grounds for disbelief if he is not permitted to perform or witness the test to his reasonable satisfaction, or if the statue fails the test.
 This is not a special attack intended for the destruction of religious claims; it applies to everything in science as well.
 Some of the earlier scepticism about the Piltdown skull began when the parties in possession of the skull, and who passionately believed that it was genuine, refused to let sceptics examine it.

-The psalmist on the other hand goes on about breaking the teeth of the adders and the young lions.
+The psalmist on the other hand goes on about breaking the teeth of the naughty, naughty adders and the young lions.

-To religion of that type, science is very rightly the arch fiend, the destroyer of faiths.
+To religion of that flavour, science very rightly is the arch fiend, the destroyer of faiths.

 What science does conflict with is what, speaking loosely, I will call religious fundamentalism.
 Fundamentalists are believers who deny, and may forbid, anything they see as clashing with what they take to be their given “truth” or dogma.
-If they believe that their dogma demands that the world be flat or just a few thousand years old, then everything which suggests say, roundness or billions of years, is a delusion or a Snare of Evil.
-And so is anything which suggests that they might have mistranslated or misunderstand their dogma.
+If they believe that their dogma demands that the world be flat or just a few thousand years old, then everything that suggests say, roundness or billions of years, is a delusion and probably a deliberate Snare of Evil.
+And so is anything that suggests that in their fundamentalism they might have mistranslated or misunderstand their own dogma or anything it might entail.
 Logic need not come into it.
-Even to question or discuss the matter may be evil.
+Even innocent questioning or discussion of the matter may be evil.

 What other kind of religion does one get?
 Are there religions of honesty, of humility in recognising that perhaps neither the author of the dogma, nor the faithful, might have known everything, might have been right about everything?
 Or indeed, right about anything non-trivial?